Lohri: Date

-History & origins
+History

-Lohri is mentioned by European visitors to the Lahore darbar of Maharaja Ranjit Singh, such as Wade who visited the Maharaja in 1832.
+Lohri is mentioned by European visitors to the Lahore Darbar of Maharaja Ranjit Singh, such as Wade who visited the Maharaja in 1832.
 Captain Mackeson described Maharaja Ranjit Singh distributing suits of clothes and large sums of money as rewards on Lohri day in 1836.
 The celebration of Lohri with the making of a huge bonfire at night is also noted in the royal court in 1844.

 The accounts of Lohri celebration in royal circles do not discuss the origins of the festival.
 However, there is much folklore about Lohri.
 Lohri is the celebration of the arrival of longer days after the winter solstice.
 According to folklore, in ancient times Lohri was celebrated at the end of the traditional month when winter solstice occurs.
 It celebrates the days getting longer as the sun proceeds on its northward journey.
 The day after Lohri is celebrated as Makar Sankranti.

-Lohri is an ancient mid-winter festival originating in regions near the Himalayan mountains where winter is colder than the rest of the subcontinent.
-Hindus and Sikhs traditionally lit bonfires in their yards after the weeks of the Rabi season cropping work, socialized around the fire, sang and danced together as they marked the end of winter and the onset of longer days.
+Lohri is an ancient mid-winter festival originating in regions near the Himalayan mountains where winter is colder than the rest of the Indian subcontinent.
+Hindus and Sikhs traditionally lit bonfires in their yards after the weeks of the rabi season cropping work, socialised around the fire, sang and danced together as they marked the end of winter and the onset of longer days.

-However, instead of celebrating Lohri on the eve of when winter solstice actually occurs, Punjabis celebrate it on the last day of the month during which winter solstice takes place.
-Lohri commemorates the passing of the winter solstice.

 Significance

-The ancient significance of the festival is it being a winter crop season celebration and is linked to the Punjab region.
-A popular folklore links Lohri to the tale of Dulla Bhatti.
+The ancient significance of the festival is it being a winter crop season celebration.
+A popular folklore in the Punjab region links Lohri to the tale of Dulla Bhatti.
 The central theme of many Lohri songs is the legend of Dulla Bhatti (Rai Abdullah Bhatti) whose father was a zamindar who lived in Punjab during the reign of Mughal Emperor Akbar.
-He was regarded as a hero in Punjab, for rescuing Punjabi girls from being forcibly taken to be sold in slave market of the Middle East.
-Amongst those he saved were two girls Sundri and Mundri, who gradually became a theme of Punjab's folklore.
-As a part of Lohri celebrations, children go around homes singing the traditional folk songs of Lohri with "Dulla Bhatti" name included.
+He was regarded as a hero in Punjab, for rescuing girls from being forcibly taken to be sold in slave markets of the Middle East.
+Among those he saved were two girls Sundri and Mundri, who gradually became a theme of Punjabi folklore.
+As a part of Lohri celebrations, children go around homes singing the traditional folk songs of Lohri with the "Dulla Bhatti" name included.
 One person sings, while others end each line with a loud "Ho!" sung in unison.
 After the song ends, the adult of the home is expected to give snacks and money to the singing troupe of youngsters.
 Lohri also marks the beginning of the harvest season and sunny days.